 Free Book mark Pattern

-Free Crochet Book Mark/Key Chain Pattern
+Simple Free Crochet Bookmark Pattern

 Free Crochet Book Mark Pattern.
 This pattern works up super fast and can be made using any yarn weight of choice.

-Last year, I designed my first crochet bookmark pattern, check it out here.
+Last year, I designed my first crochet bookmark pattern; check it out here.
 This Bookmark can be customized as a teacher’s appreciation gift!

 Materials for your free crochet bookmark pattern